vascokk/spark/docs/running-on-mesos.md

 # Installing Mesos

 Spark {{site.SPARK_VERSION}} is designed for use with Mesos {{site.MESOS_VERSION}} or newer and does not require any special patches of Mesos.
+File and environment-based secrets support requires Mesos 1.3.0 or newer.

 If you already have a Mesos cluster running, you can skip this Mesos installation step.